tonystz/amazon/README.md

 select asin, year,fit,count(*) as c from parts group by asin,year,fit order by year desc;
 select asin, year,fit,count(*) as c from parts group by asin,year,fit order by asin,year desc;
 select asin, fit,count(*) from parts  group  by asin,fit order by asin;
+select asin, year,fit,count(*) as c from parts where fit is null group by asin,year,fit order by asin,year desc;
 .exit

 ```